Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-- Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
-Ability to work in a team and good communication skills.
+- Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
+A proven ability to work as groups and demonstrate an excellent ability to communicate.

 Education: